red-moonx/10X-multiome_DNs_drug_exposure/README.md

 # Analysis of single-cell chromatin and transcriptional dynamics following drug exposure

 Welcome!
-This GitHub repository is complementary to our manuscript (in preparation) exploring how a single exposure to cocaine alters chromatin accessibility and gene expression in dopamine neurons over time.
+This GitHub repository is complementary to my PhD thesis and our manuscript (currently in preparation) exploring how a single exposure to cocaine alters chromatin accessibility and gene expression in dopamine neurons (DNs) over time.
 Using paired single-nucleus ATAC-seq and RNA-seq from the ventral tegmental area (VTA), we investigate the temporal dynamics of neuronal activation and long-term molecular memory.

 All the figures in the manuscript and extended data can be reproduced using the scripts in this repository.